aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth.md

 ### Parameters

-1. `Object` - A transaction object see `web3.eth.sendTransaction`, with the difference that for calls the `from` property is optional as well.
+1. `Object` - A transaction object sees `web3.eth.sendTransaction`, with the difference that for calls the `from` property is optional as well.
-2. `Function` - (optional) Optional callback, returns an error object as first parameter and the result as second.
+2. `Function` - (optional) Optional callback, returns an error object as the first parameter and the result as second.

 ### Returns